Knowledge base

 Apply and validate changes

-Once your modifications are saved in the Manager, you must restart your application from the dashboard for the new parameters (new Node version, new port, or new build command) to be taken into account.
+Once your modifications are saved in the Manager, you must restart your application from the dashboard for the new parameters (new Node version, new port, or new build command) to take effect.

 If you encounter startup issues, you can check the execution console or refer to this other guide for troubleshooting.